 Newman Initial Teacher Education graduates have a high employment rate; and are well respected in the region and beyond.
 Most students take up a position in teaching, although some pursue other careers using the range of transferable skills gained during study.

 Students will normally be expected to have gained at least merit in a relevant Foundation Degree, or equivalent, and to evidence that they have spent the equivalent of 80 days in primary schools and to demonstrate an understanding of and progress towards the Teachers’ Standards (2012).
-Students will be expected to have GCSE in English, Mathematics and Science and to pass the numeracy and literacy skills tests by 31st May.
+Students will be expected to have GCSE in English, Mathematics and Science at grade C/4 or above and to pass the numeracy and literacy skills tests by 31st May.

 A minimum Merit grade is required for FD, BTEC Lv 5 or HND and you MUST be registered for the NCTL Skills Tests by the time for interview and pass these tests by 31st May.